Columbia University School of Nursing: Facility

 In June 2017, the School of Nursing moved into a new seven story-building at the corner of West 168th Street and Audubon Avenue, at the east end of the Columbia University Medical Center campus in northern Manhattan.
-The 68,000-square-foot glass structure was designed by CO|FXFOWLE, a joint venture of two award-winning architecture firms.
+Columbia held a dedication ceremony on June 8, 2017 for the seven-story, 68,000-square-foot building.
+Reports describe the building’s key design features including a lobby stair sequence that leads to a roof terrace and etched-glass facades that bring in diffuse light.
+They also described the building’s program elements such as clinical simulation labs and research centers located in the building’s core.The 68,000-square-foot glass structure was designed by CO|FXFOWLE, a joint venture of two award-winning architecture firms.
 The building includes the Helene Fuld Health Trust Simulation Center to help students learn complex clinical techniques and includes a mock in-patient room, exam room, critical care unit, an operation room, and three teaching skill labs.